WEDDING TIPPING GUIDE

 OFFICIANT

-If you hire a professional officiant, we recommend tipping $150-250.
-If a family or friend is marrying you, giving a thoughtful gift and thank you card is more appropriate.
+If you hire a professional officiant, we recommend tipping $150–250.
+If a family member or friend is marrying you, a thoughtful gift and thank-you card are more appropriate.

 HOUSE OF WORSHIP

-If you are holding a ceremony at a house of worship, typically, they will ask you to make a donation in lieu of a cash tip to their pastor or rabbi.
-The most common donation we see is between $200-500, but you can always ask your contact what they recommend for a donation.
-We also suggest writing a thank you letter for the Pastor and Church or Temple Coordinators!
+If you’re holding your ceremony at a house of worship, they will typically ask you to make a donation in lieu of a cash tip to their pastor or rabbi.
+The most common donation we see is between $200–500, but you can always ask your contact what they recommend.
+We also suggest writing a thank-you letter to the pastor and to your church or temple coordinators.

 Food & Beverage Venues